When is the NEXT Sale? - NEXT Sale Dates & Tips for 2022 Next is…

-Ultimate Guide to the Best Free VPN Services 2021
+Your Guide to Free VPN Services in 2022

 Research shows that a small business in the UK is successfully hacked every 19 seconds.
 Each day, there are 65,000 attacks on small and medium-sized businesses.
 Of these, 4,500 hit their target.
 As a result of cyber-attacks and data breaches, companies are losing brand reputation and money.

 Today, 88% of British residents worry about their privacy when shopping online.
 Mobile apps (86%), social media (86%) and banking (88%) also instil similar levels of privacy concerns.
 Over 60% of people in the UK are more concerned about security and online privacy now more than a year ago.

 This is sad, but there is some good news.
 Users can enhance their online privacy and anonymity by using a Free VPN service.